Medium modification of pion production in low energy Au+Au collisions: Model Predictions

-The total number of nucleons, deltas and pions is shown in \cref{fig:Liu_multiplicities}.
-The number of nucleons decreases through collisions, as other hadrons are being produced by inelastic processes, before back reactions and particle decays lead again to an increase of nucleon numbers.
-Deltas are the resonances with the lowest mass and are produced more abundantly than others.
-Further they are of great importance to pion production, so they deserve some investigation.
-As they are not present in the nuclei at the beginning, they have to be created during collisions.
-Thus their numbers increase starting from zero, until decays and back reactions terminate almost all $\Delta$ at the end of the simulation.
-The medium modifications are effective and lower production and consequently the yield of deltas.
-The nucleon numbers also reflect this behaviour: If less $\Delta$ are being produced, which after all is the most dominant resonance, more nucleons remain and the dip in \cref{fig:Liu_multiplicities} is less pronounced.
+The total numbers of nucleons, deltas and pions over time are shown in Fig.~\ref{fig:Liu_multiplicities}.
+The number of nucleons first decreases through collisions, as other hadrons are being produced by inelastic processes, before back reactions and particle decays finally lead to an increase of nucleon numbers again.
+Deltas are the resonances of lowest mass and are produced more abundantly than others.
+Moreover, because they are of particular importance for pion production, they deserve special attention.
+Since they are not present in the nuclei at the beginning, they have to be created during collisions.
+Hence, their numbers increase from zero until decays and back reactions destroy almost all the deltas towards the end of the simulation again.
+The medium modifications are effective in reducing their production and consequently the $\Delta$ yield.
+The nucleon numbers reflect this behavior as well: When fewer of the most abundant resonances are being produced, more nucleons survive and the dip in the top panel of Fig.~\ref{fig:Liu_multiplicities} is less pronounced.
 However, the difference gets somewhat mitigated by the enhanced production of higher resonances.
-For the time frames considered in heavy ion collisions pions can be assumed to be stable particles, which can only disappear by inelastic collisions.
-Their production vastly outweighs such processes, so it is no surprise that pion numbers only increase over time.
-Just as for the deltas, the modifications lower yields.
-Furthermore they change the timing of delta and pion formation.
-Compared to the modification via effective mass and potential the exponential suppression has its delta peak delayed by $1.6\fm/c$.
-This is due to the pion capture $\pi N \to \Delta$, so the pion numbers are decreased in favor of the deltas.
-The modification of the potential coupling makes it less likely for deltas to form, so the pion capture is slightly hindered.
-In the end deltas decay into pions, $\Delta \to \pi N$, and the exponential suppression gives a $2.6\fm/c$ delay for pion numbers compared to the other modification.
+Over the relevant time scales during the heavy-ion collision, pions can be assumed to be stable particles, whose numbers can only be reduced by inelastic collisions.
+Their production vastly outweighs such processes, however, so it is no surprise that pion numbers only increase over time, here.
+Just as for the deltas, the in-medium modifications reduce their yields as expected.
+Note, however, that the different modifications have different effects on the timing of delta and pion formation: Compared to the modification via effective masses and $\Delta$-potential, the exponential suppression has its $\Delta $-multiplicity peak delayed by about $1.6\fm/c$.
+This is due to the pion capture $\pi N \to \Delta$, which reduces pion numbers in favor of deltas.
+The modification of the $\Delta$-potential coupling makes it less likely for deltas to form, so that pion capture is slightly suppressed.
+In the end, deltas decay into pions, $\Delta \to \pi N$, and the exponential suppression gives a $2.6\fm/c$ delay for pion numbers as compared to the cross-section modification via effective masses and $\Delta$-potential.